reywood/meteor-iron-router-ga/README.md

 ## Usage

-Once you have installed this package and added the required configuration, you will have access to the `ga` function anywhere in your Meteor code.
+Once you have installed this package and added the required configuration, you will have access to the `ga` function anywhere in your client-side Meteor code.
 You can use it just as you would on any other site.

 ### Event Tracking